Syfaro/fuzzysearch-owo/README.md

 It can import user content from:

-* FurAffinity (and can be extended to other data sent in from FuzzySearch)
+* FurAffinity and Weasyl (and can be extended to other data sent in from FuzzySearch)
 * DeviantArt

 It will only import user content after the user has either signed into the